Tuition prices for college are currently sky-high, and it doesn’t look like it will be coming down anytime soon.

 If you’re parents don’t mind you hitching a ride in the basement, or attic – and it’s close to college, why go to a dorm at all?
 When you have tuition, textbooks, and tons of other fees – saving money on accommodation can make all the difference.

-When I first started out independant – I loved budgets.
+When I first started living independently, I loved budgets.
 Man, it was such a breeze the first month.

 Then the second month came, and I wasn’t so hot about it anymore.